dataviz-sp18/fp-lucia-jessica/README.md

 Lucía Delgado: Compilation of visualizations into a Flexdashboard.
 Content for the following sections: “About”, “Sugar Sweetened Beverages”, “Health Habits”.
 Publication of webpage in shinyapps.io.

-Jessica Jiang: Design and coding of the shiny App “BMI by Age and Gender in Mexico” and compilation of the write-up.
+Jessica Jiang: Design and coding of the shiny App “BMI by Age and Gender in Mexico”, Publication of webpage in shinyapps.io., and compilation of the write-up.